lyon-fnal/centos-gm2-dev/README.md

 Download and install VirtualBox from http://www.virtualbox.org/ Download and install Vagrant from https://www.vagrantup.com/downloads.html

-Clone this repository to a directory and cd to it.

-Install the `vagrant-guest` plugin (keeps the VirtualBox Guest Additions up to date on the VM)
+Install the `vagrant-guest` plugin (keeps the VirtualBox Guest Additions up to date on the VM).
+From your terminal...
 ```
 vagrant plugin install vagrant-vbguest
 ```